 - A. Questions concerning Title IX may be referred to the District Title IX Coordinator whose contact information is below. - 1.
-The District's Title IX Coordinator is Karen Dubert, District Director of Employee Relations and Title IX Coordinator, Human Resources, (949) 726-5819, kdubert@socccd.edu, located in District Human Resources (third floor of Saddleback College Health Sciences Building). - B. The District has also authorized Title IX Officers of each college with coordinating the District's responsibilities under Title IX and this regulation as shown below. - 1.
+The District's Title IX Coordinator is Karen Dubert, District Director of Employee Relations and Title IX Coordinator, Human Resources, (949) 582-4395, kdubert@socccd.edu, located in District Human Resources (third floor of Saddleback College Health Sciences Building). - B. The District has also authorized Title IX Officers of each college with coordinating the District's responsibilities under Title IX and this regulation as shown below. - 1.
 The Irvine Valley College Title IX Officer is Dr. Martha McDonald, Vice President for Student Services, (949) 451-5624, mmcdonald@ivc.edu, located in the Administration Building (A 100). - 2.
 The Saddleback College Title IX Officer is Dr. Juan Avalos, Vice President for Student Services, (949) 582-4566, javalos@saddleback.edu, located in the Administration Building (Room 126).

-- C. The Title IX Coordinator or Title IX officer is required to respond to reports of sexual harassment or misconduct.
+- C. The Title IX Coordinator or Title IX Officer is required to respond to reports of sexual harassment or misconduct.
 The Title IX Coordinator or Title IX Officer will handle information received with the utmost discretion and will share information with others on a need-to-know basis.
 For example, the Title IX Coordinator may need to address public safety concerns on campus, comply with state and federal legal requirements, or share information to implement supportive measures. - D. A report of sexual harassment to the Title IX Coordinator or Title IX Officer does not necessarily lead to a full investigation, as discussed more fully below.
 However, the Title IX Coordinator or Title IX Officer will make an assessment to determine if there is a safety risk to the campus.
-If the Title IX Coordinator finds there is a continued risk, the Title IX Coordinator or Title IX Officer will file the formal complaint without the Complainant's consent or cooperation.
+If the Title IX Coordinator finds there is a continued risk, the Title IX Coordinator or Title IX Officer will file the formal complaint without the Complainant's consent or cooperation. - E. The investigation and adjudication of alleged sexual harassment under this regulation is not an adversarial process between the Complainant, the Respondent, and the witnesses, but rather a process for the District to comply with its obligations under existing law.
+The Complainant does not have the burden to prove, nor does the Respondent have the burden to disprove, the underlying allegation or allegations of misconduct.